AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-ultimate-overview.md

 ---
-title: Assets as a Cloud Service user types and privileges
+title: Assets Ultimate
-description:
+description: Learn more about key aspects of Assets Ultimate, such as, key benefits, user types, and their privileges.
 feature: Asset Management
 role: User, Admin
 ---